abhinag007/Personal-Assistant/JARVIS_Development_Plan.md

 *Spec: §6, §7, §9, §11, §16 (full), §21, §30, §26, §38, §39, §40; workflow §2A*
 - **Goal:** it does real work, safely, and handles its own failures.
 - **Build:** planner (M2 single-agent loop first); then M3 supervisor + dynamic sub-agent creation + critic/review; durable task queue + background execution; **full approval engine** (reversibility check + human-in-the-loop interrupts); graceful failure + presence-aware blocked-task handoff; staging folder + decision journal; calendar/reminders, email/messaging (read+draft, gated send), daily briefing.
+- **Bootstrap the minimal Telegram channel here** (send + basic receive) — the blocked-task handoff (§30) and daily briefing (§40) need to reach your phone in this phase.
+Full 2-way remote control, tap-approvals, and device features come in Phase 4; Phase 2 only needs "notify me / send a simple reply."
 - **Done when:** you can give it a multi-step task, it plans → executes → asks before anything irreversible → reports back conversationally, and a captcha/login cleanly hands off to you while other work continues.
-- **Testing:** approval-gate tests (every irreversible action type stops and waits); handoff test (block → notify → resume from checkpoint); agent **budget tests** (no runaway loops); queue survives restart; email-send is impossible without explicit approval; trace trees for multi-agent runs are inspectable; journal captures what+why for each action.
+- **Testing:** approval-gate tests (every irreversible action type stops and waits); handoff test (block → **Telegram notify** → resume from checkpoint); agent **budget tests** (no runaway loops); queue survives restart; email-send is impossible without explicit approval; trace trees for multi-agent runs are inspectable; journal captures what+why for each action.

 ### Phase 3 — Self-Improvement, Skills & Proactive Brain
 *Spec: §22, §31, §32, §2A.6, §25, §29, §12, §20, §24, §27, §33, §34, §37*